DaveO-Home/embedded-acceptance-tests-react/public/README.md

 * `cd public/brunch/build`
 * `gulp watch` or `./cook watch` (output formatted better)

-At this point you can start a browser and enter `localhost:3080/appl/testapp_dev.html`.
+At this point you can start a browser and enter `localhost:3080/appl/testapp_dev.htm`.
 Any changes to the source code(*.js files and other assets such as *.html) should be reflected in the browser auto reload.

 __Note__; The test url is `localhost:3080` since Brunch by default uses 'config.paths.public' as the server context.
-Also, the reload may fail at times, I've noticed that making a second code mod re-rights the ship.
+Also, the reload module has been upgraded to v3, notice that the test file is `testapp.dev.htm` not `...html` for the new reload(watch).

 2\. ***Test Driven Development(tdd) Window*** -